NootNootpengu/ChinchillaAPI-discord-bot/README.md

 - 2. Simply run the application using the command bellow:

-  > flask --app main.py run -p 80
+  > flask run

-- You can also change the port number to something else by changing out 80 for something else.
+- Make sure you are in the same directory

 # Contact - for contributions or questions:
-> Email: sine.4.dev@gmail.com

 > Discord: https://discord.gg/2nCfcEzyC